Carroll Baker stars as the platinum blonde bombshell star Jean Harlow in the plush, campy and kitsch 1965 Hollywood biopic Harlow.

 Also in the cast are Red Buttons, Peter Lawford, Raf Vallone, Mike Connors, Leslie Nielsen, Mary Murphy, Hanna Landy, Peter Hansen, Kipp Hamilton, Peter Leeds, Billy Bletcher, Fritz Feld, Joe Gray, Myron Healey, Shep Houghton and Julie Parrish.

-The film names none of Harlow’s movies or says she was under contract to MGM (she works at fictional Majestic Studios).
+The film names none of Harlow’s movies nor says that she was under contract to MGM (she works at fictional Majestic Studios).
 None of her co-stars is named or seen.
 Her unsuccessful first and third marriages are not mentioned.
 She dies from pneumonia, but it was uremic poisoning.

 © Derek Winnert 2020 Classic Movie Review 10,218